 The DWK Crab Cake is also spectacular, served with an endive and Asian pear salad and dill elbni.
 Coupled with a few glasses of Pinot Grigio, and we couldn’t have felt more satisfied.

-If you’re looking for a Laguna Beach restaurant on the water, Driftwood is it.
+If you’re looking for a Laguna Beach restaurant on the water, Driftwood, on the water, really does stand out from all the Laguna Beach restaurants.

 234 Forest Avenue // + 1 (949) 497-8222